kerimala/invoiceEngine/docs/AGREEMENT_SERVICE.md

 4.  **Pricing Calculation**: With the agreement and invoice data in hand, the `PricingEngineService` is called.
 It uses a factory to select the appropriate pricing strategy (e.g., `StandardPricingStrategy`) as defined in the agreement.
 The strategy then calculates the final price for each line item, including any surcharges and VAT.

 5.  **Invoice Assembly**: The `InvoiceAssemblerService` takes the priced line items and compiles them into a structured format.
-It then uses the `PdfRenderer` to generate a professional-looking PDF of the invoice.
+It then uses the `PdfRenderer` to generate a professional-looking PDF of the invoice with locale-based formatting.

+6.  **Locale-Based Formatting**: The `PdfRenderer` uses the agreement's `language` and `currency` fields to apply appropriate locale-specific formatting through the `FormattingService`.
+This ensures numbers, currencies, and other data are displayed according to regional preferences.

-6.  **Delivery**: Finally, the `InvoiceSenderService` sends the generated PDF to the customer via email, completing the invoicing cycle.
+7.  **Delivery**: Finally, the `InvoiceSenderService` sends the generated PDF to the customer via email, completing the invoicing cycle.

 ## SFTP Integration

 There is currently no direct integration with an SFTP server in the codebase.
 The file ingestion process is handled locally from the `storage/temp_invoices` directory.

+## Locale-Based Formatting Integration

+The Agreement Service now supports locale-based formatting for PDF generation:

+### New Agreement Fields

+-   `language`: Specifies the locale for number and currency formatting (e.g., 'de' for German, 'en' for English)
+-   `currency`: Used both for pricing calculations and locale-specific currency formatting

+### PDF Rendering Integration

+The `PdfRenderer` service now:
+-   Accepts an optional `Agreement` object in its `render` method
+-   Uses the agreement's `language` and `currency` fields for locale-aware formatting
+-   Integrates with the `FormattingService` to apply regional formatting rules
+-   Maintains backward compatibility when no agreement is provided

+### Supported Locales

+-   **German (de)**: Comma decimal separator, period thousands separator
+-   **English (en)**: Period decimal separator, comma thousands separator
+-   **French (fr)**: Comma decimal separator, space thousands separator
+-   **Fallback**: Defaults to English formatting for unsupported locales

 ## Summary of Changes